Gathondu/driver-information-integration/README.md

 # Driver information rails app

+### Getting Started
+1. Please branch off of master and push your code regularly.
+2. When complete, reach out to `ted@cover.com` and `firas@cover.com`
+3. Please timebox yourself to a maximum of 2 hours.
+4. Read the notes below, if you have any questions please reach out to `firas@cover.com` and `ted@cover.com` via email.

 ### Notes
 1. This rails application is API only, meaning there will be no rendering of any views.
 2. The clients of this application only accept JSON